wongjn/Tobi/README.md

 - No dependencies
 - Simple and light-weight
-- Keyboard support: Prev/Next keys allows to navigate through items, close the lightbox with the escape key
+- Accessible:
+  - ARIA roles
+  - Keyboard navigation:
+    - `Prev`/`Next` Keys: Navigate through items
+    - `ESCAPE` Key: Close the lightbox
+    - `TAB` Key: Focus elements within the lightbox, not outside
+  - When the lightbox opens, focus is set to the first focusable element in the lightbox
+  - When the lightbox closes, focus returns to what was in focus before the lightbox opened
   - Touch gestures: Drag/Swipe to navigate through items, close the lightbox with a vertical drag/swipe
 - Support for images, iframes and inline HTML

 ## Install